emcmanus/Tracker/extension/README.markdown

 Create a new text file called `rendertracker@ed.mcmanus` and put the full path to this repo, with trailing slash, inside.

-Next, delete your compreg.dat file to force Firefox to rebuilt its component list.
+Next, delete your compreg.dat file to force Firefox to rebuild its component list.

 Restart Firefox.

 #### Usage ####

-The extension looks for two command-line parameters: rendertracker\_target and rendertracker_destination.
+The extension looks for two command-line parameters: tracker\_target and tracker\_report_path.

 Target is the URL to render, output is the location of the log file.